MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-tha-withholding-tax.md

 #### Set up application-specific parameters

 The Application-specific parameters option let the users to establish the criteria of how the tax transactions will be classified and presented in the different forms .
-When the report is generated depending on the configuration of **withholding tax item group ** and type of **vendor account**., the process will generate the format PND 53 or format PND 3.
+When the report is generated depending on the configuration of **withholding tax item group** and **type of vendor account**,  the process will generate the format PND 53 or format PND 3.

 This an example of suggested setup
 ![Configuration](media/apac-th-wht-pndformats-setup1.png)